-Put this top right Use the Registrar's form of your name
+Put this top right Use the Registrar's Last name, first name form of your name

 SID number/Section

 Style: It is important to learn to express complex arguments concisely.
 To get the right tone of voice, imagine that you are writing a short authoritative article for Business Week or The Wall Street Journal.
 You should aim for a good essay form, with ideas coherently expressed in well-organized paragraphs.